kristianpennacchia/wordreference.koplugin/README.md

 ## Settings

+#### Plugin settings

-Plugin settings can be accessed via Menu → Tools 🛠️ → More tools → WordReference.
+Can be accessed via Menu → Tools 🛠️ → More tools → WordReference.

   → Override Dictionary Quick Lookup
   - This will override the dictionary quick lookup feature that is enabled with the KOReader setting `Dictionary on single word selection`.
 If this setting is disabled, then this override will do nothing.